Carnival Cruise (CCL) Stock Analysis: Metrics, and Future Outlook

 Dividend Per Share (DPS)None$0.25 (potential)

-Carnival is expected to achieve FCF positivity by late 2025, supported by higher revenues and stringent cost controls.
+Carnival cruise is expected to achieve FCF positivity by late 2025, supported by higher revenues and stringent cost controls.
 Management aims to reduce leverage, paving the way for potential dividend reinstatement in the medium term.

 Insider Ownership and Confidence